Nets-mobile-acceptance/Netaxept-iOS-SDK/README.md

    + New CONVENIENCE initializer for PayPal payment flow
    + New configuration to disable card scanner
    + Added new UI customization options

+- `v1.1.1`: Released on 25-Jan-2019
+    + Improvements for UI Customization:
+        - Added new flag for hiding the "Save card for later use" functionality from payment screen
+        - Added new option for setting custom background color for input fields
+        - Updated card logos
+    + Improvements in WebView navigation bar: replaced text with specific icons

 ## Requirements
 * PiA iOS SDK requires iOS 9 or above.